-Zero plastic waste: the need for action
+Plastic waste and pollution reduction: the need for action

-Plastic is a valuable material and resource because of its unrivalled functionality, durability and low cost.
+Plastic is a valuable material and resource because of its functionality, durability and low cost.
 We use plastics in almost all aspects of our lives.
 In Canada, plastic production is a $35 billion industry employing close to 100,000 people in nearly 2,000 businesses that make and recycle plastic products.

-The way we currently use and manage plastics affects our ecosystems and wildlife, and burdens our economy.
+The way we currently make, use and manage plastics affects our ecosystems and wildlife, and burdens our economy.
 It is time to shift towards a more resource efficient and circular economy for plastics.

 Protecting our environment from marine litter

 Marine litter is solid waste that has been discarded, disposed of or littered into the environment, including our freshwater and marine ecosystems.
-Most of it - about 80% to 90% - is plastic.
-It comes in all shapes and sizes including microplastics – small plastic particles less than or equal to 5mm in size - and consists of items like fishing gear and packaging.
+Most of it, about 80% to 90%, is plastic.
+It comes in all shapes and sizes including microplastics (small plastic particles less than or equal to 5mm in size) and consists of items like fishing gear and packaging.

 - cigarette butts

-- tiny plastic or foam
+- plastic pieces

 - food wrappers